Bristol Royal Infirmary: Early history

 The Bristol Royal Infirmary was founded by public subscription in 1735, making it one of the oldest infirmaries in the United Kingdom.
 The infirmary was opened on Maudlin Lane (now Lower Maudlin Street) in December 1737, taking 17 male and 17 female patients.

 In 1904, Sir George White, who gave Bristol its first electric tramway service and established what was to become the Bristol Aeroplane Company, released the hospital from debts of over £15,500.
 This was achieved by holding a fundraising carnival at Bristol Zoo in 1905 which raised £4,000, together with donations of £7,500 by Sir George and £4,000 by his brother Samuel.

 George White was appointed president of the hospital in 1906.
 Recognising the need to modernise the hospital building to keep up with innovations in science and medicine, he established a £50,000 fund for a new hospital building.
 This led to the construction of the Edward VII Memorial Wing which was designed by Charles Holden and completed in 1912.
 Annual income came from subscribers, whose number increased from 1,272 in 1906 to 3,771 in 1913.

+A fireplace in the entrance hall of the Edward VII building was tiled with Persian style designs typical of the work of William De Morgan who was associated with the Arts and Crafts movement.

 During the First World War, the Memorial Wing at Bristol Royal Infirmary together with Southmead Hospital were requisitioned by the War Office to create the 2nd Southern General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.

 After the war, there were attempts to amalgamate the Royal Infirmary with Bristol General Hospital to allow greater division of labour and the provision of specialist services.
 In 1920, Henry Herbert Wills sought to promote this by depositing £105,070 in a trust to be handed over if the hospitals could be combined.
 This proved impossible because of a century-long rivalry between the two, exacerbated by the Royal Infirmary being supported primarily by Anglican Tories, while the General Hospital was supported by nonconformist Whigs.
 The joke in Bristol was that 'patients going to the Infirmary would receive a sovereign remedy, but those at the Hospital a radical cure'.